kibetamos/React/masterusestate/Quiz.md

     3. State Management:
     How do you update a state variable using the useState hook?
-    What happens if you call the state updater function with the same value as the current state?
+    What happens if you call the sstate updater function with the same value as the current state?

     4. State with Different Data Types:
     How can you use useState to manage an object as a state variable?
 Provide an example.